harrywang-econ/haoran-wang.github.io/_pages/about.md

 I am a fourth-year PhD student in Economics at University of Maryland, College Park.

-I am a macroeconomist studying the implications of behavioral and informational frictions for firm dynamics and macroeconomic policy.
+I study macroeconomics, with a focus on the implications of behavioral and informational frictions for firm dynamics and macroeconomic policy.

 You can find my [CV](files/Haoran_Wang_CV_June_2025.pdf) here.